Most of us have heard of fire damage, but for many, it doesn’t ring a bell when it comes to smoke damage.

 Smoke damage harms fabric, carpets, curtains, and other porous materials leading to thousands of dollars of losses if you have a fire accident leading to smoke damage.

 Does Your Insurance Company Cover Smoke Damage?

-Usually, homeowners buy homeowners insurance, which covers fire damages but some of the insurance companies offer a homeowners insurance policy that incorporates smoke damage in it.
+Usually, homeowners buy homeowners insurance, which covers fire damages, but some insurance companies offer a homeowners insurance policy incorporating smoke damage.

 It is important to go over your insurance policy before you sign any contractual damage.
 You should have fire insurance that ensures smoke insurance coverage.
 When a fire breaks out at a home, the policyholder gets compensation for any damages to their property due to the fire.
 However, small or partial fires can also lead to smoke damage.

 An insurance company will send a public adjuster over to gather more details about your smoke damage and assess the situation.
-Public adjusters will let you know that the item needs repairing and it should be fine.
+Public adjusters will let you know the item needs repair, which should be fine.
 However, insurance adjusters are not really “public” but work in the interest of the financial firm.

-In such situations, you may end up at a professional cleaner who advises you on replacing the item as the cleaning won’t do you any good.
-Sometimes they may even clean the item for you but it may still end up having an odor.
+In such situations, you may end up at a professional cleaner who advises you on replacing the item, as the cleaning won’t do you any good.
+Sometimes they may even clean the thing for you, but it may still have an odor.
 If this is the case, you can get money for cleaning and also cash for replacing the item from your insurance company by filing claims.

 Where you’ve had smoke damage and are looking to get an insurance claim for your loss, you must keep in mind the following tips to help move the claims process faster.

 It is best to call your insurance company or an insurance agent immediately after a fire and let them know about the situation.
 Waiting can delay the claims process, and you don’t want to give the insurance company any reason to decline your claim.